Piney Brown: Ambiguities of songwriting credits and naming

 Songwriting credits for Rosco Gordon's "Just a Little Bit" sometimes include Brown, but the authorship is unclear.
-In 1959, Little Walter recorded "Me and Piney Brown" on Checker Records #938.
+In 1959, Little Walter recorded "Me and Piney Brown" on Checker Records No. 938.

 He is not to be confused with the Piney Brown who was the manager of the Sunset nightclub in Kansas City in the 1930s.
 Big Joe Turner wrote "Piney Brown Blues" in that man's honor and sang it throughout his career.